SolaceLabs/pubsubplus-cf-dev/README.md

 ### Requirements Step 4 - BOSH-lite

-We will use [BOSH-lite] (https://github.com/cloudfoundry/bosh-lite) to deploy the Solace VMR(s).
+We will use [BOSH-lite](https://github.com/cloudfoundry/bosh-lite) to deploy the Solace VMR(s).

-But first you need to install [BOSH-lite] (https://github.com/cloudfoundry/bosh-lite) :
+But first you need to install [BOSH-lite](https://github.com/cloudfoundry/bosh-lite):

 * By now you have already installed  [Virtual Box](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.htm).
 * Clone bosh-lite in the workspace of this project.